-5. We are not impro ving it.

-6. They will not doubt he r for the job.

-(to) modify modification(s)

-7. A few to the plan v vill it.

-8. The design has been

-9. Scientists their v views in the light of f new evidence.
+(to be) capable of capability 5.
+We are not improving6.
+They will not doubt her (to) modify mo dification(s) 7.
+A few to the plan will 8.
+The design has been 9.
+Scientists their view evidence.

 The world of telecommunications is changing rapidly.
 New devices become invaluable for both professionals and general public.
 Consider business travelers who must be able to maintain contact with the office, no matter what the time or place, since negotiations often involve decisions based on the latest figures.
 New telecommunications products and services on the market make staying in touch easier than ever before.